Back to Insights

 Overview: Three Generations of AI Governance

-Singapore has pioneered AI governance in Asia through its Model AI Governance Framework, developed by the Infocomm Media Development Authority (IMDA).
-The framework has evolved through three generations:
+Singapore has established itself as Asia's most influential voice in AI governance through its Model AI Governance Framework, developed and maintained by the Infocomm Media Development Authority (IMDA).
+Since its inception, the framework has evolved through three distinct generations, each responding to a new wave of technological capability and risk.

-All three are voluntary, but they represent the gold standard for AI governance in Southeast Asia and are referenced by regulators across the region.
+All three generations remain voluntary in nature.
+Nevertheless, they have become the gold standard for AI governance across Southeast Asia and are widely referenced by regulators throughout the region.

 The Original Framework (2020)